 A good mnemonic device to remember if you are wondering whether you should be concerned about a mole is ABCDE.
 If you can remember the first five letters of the alphabet, you are more likely to remember what they stand for when it comes to abnormal moles:

-One of the five indicators of abnormal moles is asymmetrical moles.
+One of the five indicators of abnormal skin mole is asymmetrical moles.
 Symmetrical moles are normal, and you don’t have to worry about them being malignant.
 If they are not perfectly round, they may be malignant.
 Regarding borders, if the borders are abnormal, there is a chance that the mole is malignant.
 Regarding colors, you should be concerned if your moles are dark or multi-colored.
 Other signs you have an abnormal mole include a diameter exceeding 6 mm, evolution, or bleeding.

 Tips If You Have Moles